bagder/daniel.haxx.se/about.md

 ## HTTP/3 explained

-In November 2018 it was announced that the protocol previously called just "HTTP over QUIC" would officially become HTTP/3.
-I renamed my new document I was working on and soon I could reveal "HTTP/3 Explained" online.
+In November 2018 it was announced that the protocol previously called just *HTTP over QUIC* would officially become HTTP/3.
+I renamed my new document I was working on and soon I could reveal *HTTP/3 Explained* online.
 Free and open.
 Soon enough volunteers joined in and started to offer and contributed to translated versions.